docker/docs/desktop/extensions/settings-feedback.md

 ## Settings

-### Enable or disable extensions available in the Marketplace
+### Turn on or turn off extensions available in the Marketplace

 Docker Extensions is switched on by default.
 To change your settings:

 1. Navigate to **Settings**, or **Preferences** if you're a Mac user.
 2. Select the **Extensions** tab.
 3. Next to **Enable Docker Extensions**, select or clear the checkbox to set your desired state.
-4. In the bottom-right corner, click **Apply & Restart**.
+4. In the bottom-right corner, select **Apply & Restart**.

-### Enable or disable extensions not available in the Marketplace
+### Turn on or turn off extensions not available in the Marketplace

 You can install extensions through the Marketplace or through the Extensions SDK tools.
-You can choose to only allow published extensions (extensions that have been reviewed and published in the Extensions Marketplace).
+You can choose to only allow published extensions.
+These are extensions that have been reviewed and published in the Extensions Marketplace.

 1. Navigate to **Settings**, or **Preferences** if you're a Mac user.
 2. Select the **Extensions** tab.
 3. Next to **Allow only extensions distributed through the Docker Marketplace**, select or clear the checkbox to set your desired state.
-4. In the bottom-right corner, click **Apply & Restart**.
+4. In the bottom-right corner, select **Apply & Restart**.

 ### See containers created by extensions